ververica/flink-sql-cookbook/recipes/15/15_interval_joins.md

 # 15 Interval Joins

-:bulb: This example will show how you can optimize joins between tables that are related in a temporal context.
+:bulb: This example will show how you can perform joins between tables with events that are related in a temporal context.

 ## Why Interval Joins?